 Regular cotton production accounts for ¼ of the world’s pesticide usage.
 These toxic chemicals are detrimental as they degrade soil health, pollute precious water sources and cause great harm to the farmers that cultivate the crop.

 Our GOTS-certified Organic Cotton has something else to say entirely.
-By adopting regenerative farming practices, the cultivation process is actually beneficial for the land.
+The cultivation process is actually beneficial for the land.
 It helps to build healthy soil (one of our most precious resources), revive biodiversity and capture carbon.
-By sequestering carbon through our growing process, we're actively helping to restore the balance and reverse Climate Change!

 Just a few reasons why we love our Organic Cotton:Fully renewable and biodegradable